M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Cloud/index.md

 <div class="checklist" markdown="1">

-1. Your application must be [Multi-Server-Mode-compatible]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Multi-Server-Mode/) to run in the New Cloud.
+1. Your application must be [Multi-Server-Mode-compatible]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Multi-Server-Mode/) to run in M-Files Cloud.
 In order to ensure that vaults can be migrated to the newer infrastructure, **all newly-submitted vault applications must be multi-server-mode compatible**.
 1. The application **must not attempt to modify any Windows-level settings**.
 1. The application **must not install any Windows applications or reboot the server**.
 1. The application **must not excessively use server resources**, even in dedicated environments.